-- display in-depth knowledge of and insight into the economic and business environments and solve the problems resulting from these, also by making use of other disciplines; - b) identify and solve convergent and divergent economic and business-related problems creatively and critically on the basis of his/her knowledge of multidisciplinary concepts, structures, models, theories, principles and research methods; and - display an understanding of the need for retaining competency and healthy practices in order to keep pace with the changing economic environment of new methods, techniques and competing challenges.
+- a) display in-depth knowledge of and insight into the economic and business environments and solve the problems resulting from these, also by making use of other disciplines; - b) identify and solve convergent and divergent economic and business-related problems creatively and critically on the basis of his/her knowledge of multidisciplinary concepts, structures, models, theories, principles and research methods; and - c) display an understanding of the need for retaining competency and healthy practices in order to keep pace with the changing economic environment of new methods, techniques and competing challenges.

-- To be admitted to the BComHons Financial Accountancy degree the student must be in possession of a BCom or other degree, as approved by the Faculty Board.
-This degree must include the following modules (or equivalent courses): Financial Accounting (ACCF371 or ACCC371), Income Tax (TAXF371 or TAXC371), Management Accounting and Financial Management (MACC371 and FINM371), Auditing (AUDF371 or AUDT371) and Commercial Law (MLAW121, 211).
-Please note that with the exception of commercial law the student should pass all these core modules at NQF level 7. - b) For ACCF371 and TAXF371 or equivalent courses an average module mark of 60% for each is required, for MACC371 and FINM371 or equivalent courses a combined average of 55% and for the other modules an average of 50%. - [] If any of these modules were passed longer than three years ago, the student may be required to write an admission test. - d) To be admitted to this degree an application must be made on the prescribed form to the programme leader of the Programme for Financial Accountancy before the onset of the academic year. - Successful completion of this BComHons Financial Accountancy degree could provide access to the Postgraduate Diploma in Accountancy or the BComHons Chartered Accountancy degree.
+- a) To be admitted to the BComHons Financial Accountancy degree the student must be in possession of a BCom or other degree, as approved by the Faculty Board.
+This degree must include the following modules (or equivalent courses): Financial Accounting (ACCF372 or ACCC372), Income Tax (TAXF372 or TAXC372), Management Accounting and Financial Management (MACC372 and FINM372), Auditing (EAGR371 or GEAR371) and Business Sciences (BSST371 or BSCI371).
+Please note that with the exception of commercial law the student should pass all these core modules at NQF level 7. - b) For ACCF372 and TAXF372 or equivalent courses an average module mark of 60% for each is required, for MACC372 and FINM372 or equivalent courses a combined average of 55% and for the other modules an average of 50%. - c) If any of these modules were passed longer than three years ago, the student may be required to write an admission test. - d) To be admitted to this degree an application must be made on the prescribed form to the programme leader of the Programme for Financial Accountancy before the onset of the academic year. - e) Successful completion of this BComHons Financial Accountancy degree could provide access to the Postgraduate Diploma in Accountancy or the BComHons Chartered Accountancy degree.
 The same percentage requirements as stated in paragraph (b) of the CTA admission requirements (EMS.20.4 & EMS.43.4) (b)) will then apply.